awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started.md

 + [HTTP](getting-started-http-websocket.md)
 + [WebSockets](getting-started-http-websocket.md)

+**Tip**
+If you're new to Amazon Transcribe or would like to explore our features, we recommend using the [AWS Management Console](https://console.aws.amazon.com/transcribe)\.
+This is also the easiest option if you'd like to start a stream using your computer microphone\.

 Because streaming using HTTP/2 and WebSockets is more complicated than the other transcription methods, we advise reviewing the [Setting up a streaming transcription](streaming-setting-up.md) section before getting started with these methods\.

 ## Signing up for an AWS account<a name="getting-started-sign-up"></a>